rk-Swetha/My_Portfolio/README.md

 - **Home**: Introduction and overview of my professional profile.
 - **About Me**: Detailed information about my educational background and skills.
-- **Projects**: A showcase of my notable projects and achievements.
 - **Contact Me**: A form to get in touch with me directly.
 - **Resume**: Downloadable PDF version of my resume.